Digital Citizenship Agreement

 I will manage my own passwords.
 It is crucial that you develop a secure password for all sites, and that you never share that password.
 You are responsible for managing all passwords you create.
 Duke TIP is only able to assist you in resetting your TIPonline password.
 Should your instructor assign a tool that requires you to create an account, you will need to remember that password on your own.
 It is strongly recommended that you use the Google sign-on option with your TIPonline account any time that option is available.

 I will be responsible for maintaining or deleting my accounts.
-You are solely responsible for what happens with the accounts you create after the conclusion of your eInvestigators course, with the exception of Canvas, Collaborate, and TIPonline accounts.
+You are solely responsible for what happens with the accounts you create after the conclusion of your eStudies course, with the exception of Canvas, Collaborate, and TIPonline accounts.
 Duke TIP and your instructor may share links to your products or capture screenshots of your work, but you own both the products and the accounts you create.
 It is recommended that you go into the settings of these accounts and change the email address to a personal email at the conclusion of your course.
-We request that you keep all accounts and products active for three weeks after the conclusion of your case to ensure your work can be properly assessed and evaluated by your instructor.
-Deleting these products before that date could result in an incomplete assessment of your work from Duke TIP.
-Once three weeks have passed since the last day of your case, you may choose to either maintain or delete these accounts.
+We request that you keep all accounts and products active through the end of August to ensure your work can be properly assessed and evaluated by your instructor.
+Deleting these products before that date could result in an incomplete program evaluation from Duke TIP.
+After August, you may choose to either maintain or delete these accounts.
 Duke TIP will not be able to assist you with retrieving passwords or products from these accounts, either during or after the course.